Secret Shortcut Fig Jam

 • Add it to salad dressings.
 It bulks up the dressing without the need for oils or added sweeteners.
 See the photo below for salad inspiration!

 • Stir it into oatmeal.
+Talk about a cozy fall breakfast!

 • Spread it on your favorite sandwich.
 It's awesome with anything salty.

 • Dollop it on pizza.
 Figs especially love Italian and autumnal flavors.
-Make sure to check out my magical chick pea flour pizza crust too!
+Make sure to check out my magical chick pea flour pizza crust too.

 • Use it in cocktails.
 It's a fun and unexpected addition to fall-appropriate gin and bourbon drinks; just make sure to strain well to get rid of the seeds.

-Here's what you'll need for this recipe, as well as some thoughts, tips, and possible substitutions.
+Here's what you'll need for this no-sugar fig jam, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.

 • Water